ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/purchase.a.md

 6. Distribute shares based on purchase requirements, done through inline calls

+7. Send protocol fee.
+Amount and account are configured under `global.share` table scope `0`, done through inline calls

-7. Send remainder of shares to the factory manager, done through inline calls
+8. Send remainder of shares to the factory manager, done through inline calls

-8. Issue the token to the user
+9. Issue the token to the user

-9. Increment the number of tokens purchased for the given user
+10. Increment the number of tokens purchased for the given user

 ### Supplying Uniqs for Purchases